 In 1977 Jean Donovan left her accountancy career in the US to become a humanitarian volunteer in the violent civil war in El Salvador.
 She worked to help protect children.
 As the violence intensified, Jean’s family and friends were concerned that her life was in danger but she felt that she could not leave the children.
 Her decision to stay cost her life.

-The bodies of the four women were found early the next morning, Wednesday 3 December 1980.
-The local people who found their bodies were told by a local judge, three members of the civil guard, and two commanders to bury the women in a common grave in a nearby field.
-But four men who took part in the burial told their parish priest, and later that day news of the murders reached the local bishop and the US Ambassador to El Salvador, Robert White.
+The bodies were found early the next morning, Wednesday 3 December 1980.
+Local people who found their bodies were told by a local judge, three members of the civil guard, and two commanders to bury the women in a common grave in a nearby field.
+Four men who took part in the burial told their parish priest, and later that day news of the murders reached the local bishop and the US Ambassador to El Salvador, Robert White.
 The shallow grave was exhumed on Thursday 4 December, in front of 15 reporters, several missionaries, and the US ambassador.
 Jean Donovan’s body was the first to be removed.

 When news of the murders broke in the US, public outrage forced the US government to put pressure on the El Salvador regime for an investigation.
 The earliest investigations were condemned as a whitewash.
 Eventually, the UN appointed a Truth Commission to investigate who gave the orders, who knew about it, and who covered it up.
 Several low-level guardsmen were convicted, and two generals were sued by the women’s families in the US federal civil courts for their command responsibility at the time of the murders.
 In 1984, the defendants were found guilty and sentenced to 30 years in prison.
 The Truth Commission noted that this was the first time in El Salvador that a judge had found a member of the military guilty of assassination.
 In 1998, three of the soldiers were released for good behavior.